Home

 The Arithmographe of Troncet used flat metal bands with notched edges to represent digits.
 These bands were moved with the stylus to enter numbers.
 The instrument has seven crook-shaped columns that reveal the edges of eight notched bands.
 The crook at the top of each groove is designed to ease carrying or borrowing.

-Eight holes below the columns, labeled ADDITION, show the results of addition operation.
-Eight holes above the columns, labeled SOUSTRACTION, show the results of subtraction operation.
+Eight holes below the columns labeled ADDITION, show the results of the addition operation.
+Eight holes above the columns, labeled SOUSTRACTION, show the results of the subtraction operation.
 There is no zeroing mechanism.

 The manual of Baby